viniciusvdias/pdm/vmaccess/README.md

 # VM access via VPN and SSH

+**IMPORTANT: there will be ABSOLUTELY NO BACKUP in those VMs.
+You are responsible for making bakups of your work (code and/or data)**

 This command will open an SSH session with the VM via VPN.
 You will be prompted two times: first will must enter your UFLA credentials, second you must enter your VM credentials (check course material for this information).